rspamd/rspamd.com/_posts/2019-05-16-rspamd-performance.md

 <img width="75%" class="img-responsive" src="{{ site.baseurl }}/img/perf_webui1.png">

 <img width="75%" class="img-responsive" src="{{ site.baseurl }}/img/perf_webui2.png">

+As you can observe, there was some HAM portion increase over the recent days, however, it was caused by adding new sampling logic and duplicates filtering to save CPU resources (these messages are marked as ham and excepted from scan).

 There is also a [Clickhouse](https://clickhouse.yandex) based dashboard that's created using [Redash](https://redash.io):